This study programme starts in August.

 b) An internationally recognised English language proficiency test.

-- The minimum requirement for admission is at least a good second class honours degree (or equivalent) within social sciences, the humanities, or natural sciences.
-A degree in business studies does not qualify.
+- The minimum requirement for admission is at least a good second class honours degree (or equivalent) with in theese fields .

 - Prior education in areas related to assessment and evaluation is not required for admission